joexi/JCoder/README.md

 * Easy to use.

 ###Principle
-* Property suupport NSString,NSNumber and value type only
+* Till now, properties only suupport NSString,NSNumber and value type
 * The class wants to be serialized should confirm the coder protocol

 ###TODO
+* Including more class like dicitonary,array...

 ###Environment
  * iOS SDK 7.0